 - Partner to promote women’s employment in traditionally male industries in the West Bank of Palestine through education, training, engagement with public and private institutions, and advocacy

 - Support the training of informal workers in Zimbabwe and Malawi about how to advocate for their human rights

 - Engaging in research on worker rights’ issues in the poultry industry in Northwest Arkansas

-- Initiated a series of trainings that will each empower 36 workers to advocate for the Good Food Purchasing Policy, which benefits low-income students and seniors
+- lnitiated a series of trainings, each of which will empower 36 workers to advocate for the Good Food Purchasing Policy in their community, which benefits low-income students and seniors.

 - UUSC participated in a collaborative research project that resulted in the February 2016 release of Wages and Working Conditions in Arkansas Poultry Plants, a report on human rights abuses in the poultry industry.